Migraine Headaches

 Acetaminophen and Ibuprofen are the baseline treatment.
 There are several additional treatment options depending on your child’s age and the frequency and severity of the headaches.
 Regardless of which treatment you use for your child, it should start at the very beginning of each headache and include sleep whenever possible.
 The longer you wait to treat these, the harder they are to treat.

 There are common and uncommon triggers and everyone is a bit different.
 Things like stress, changes in sleep patterns, changes in caffeine intake, rapid changes in the weather, hormonal changes, and many others things can trigger migraines.
-One of the worst migraines I ever had was triggered by smelling gasoline fumes while waiting in long line to ride go-carts.
+One of the worst migraines I ever had was triggered by smelling gasoline fumes while waiting in a long line to ride go-carts.
 It was not worth it!

 Severe or recurrent headaches should always be discussed with your child’s physician.